-Their first CD, “Keepin’ the Grass Blue”, was released January 2017.
-Davis and Grant has found the right ingredients with band members Gerry McCaie on mandolin, Alanna Jenish on fiddle, Mike Doggett on banjo (nominated in 2015 for Banjo Player of the Year at the C.C.B.A. at Deerhurst), and Mike Stocker on bass.
+In addition to the band nomination, their first CD, “Keepin’ the Grass Blue”, was released April 2017 and has been nominated for best CD at the annual Central Canadian Bluegrass Music Awards in Huntsville in November.
+Davis and Grant had the right ingredients for the CD with band members Gerry McCaie on mandolin, Alanna Jenish on fiddle….nominated for Fiddle Player of the Year, Mike Doggett on banjo…also nominated for Banjo Player, and Mike Stocker on bass.

 Lead vocals harmony and rhythm guitar